docker/docs/engine/examples/running_ssh_service.md

 ---
-description: Installing and running an SSHd service on Docker
+description: Installing and running a sshd service on Docker
 keywords: docker, example, package installation,  networking
-title: Dockerize an SSH service
+title: Dockerize a SSH service
 ---

 ## Build an `eg_sshd` image

-The following `Dockerfile` sets up an SSHd service in a container that you can use to connect to and inspect other container's volumes, or to get quick access to a test container.
+The following `Dockerfile` sets up a sshd service in a container that you can use to connect to and inspect other container's volumes, or to get quick access to a test container.